01-edu/public/docs/db/db-relations.md

 The `event_user` contains the associations between events and users.
 This will contain information on which users are registered to which event.
 An event can have multiple users and a user can have multiple events, this way being a many to many relationship.

-This table also contains an association to the **group** table.
-Users can or cannot have groups, the concept is the same as in `userId` but groups can be none.

 ---

 The `registration` table contains all objects/activities that need registration.
 Having the following relations: